mpuccini/rafael-pyapi/README.md

 # RAFAEL RestAPI
-This are a simple RestAPI service for the Project Rafael.
+This is a simple RestAPI service for the Project Rafael.
 This is a work in progress version, only working with the Monica database.

 ## How to deploy
 1. Clone the repository